Mechan’s distinctive yellow lifting jacks are a familiar sight in rail depots across the world.

 They are the Sheffield manufacturer’s flagship product in a portfolio of lifting and handling equipment that ranges from bogie drops and turntables to bespoke traversers.

 The tough, yet refined railcar lifting jacks are vital for access to bogies, wheelsets and underfloor components, producing a smooth and safe lift.
-They enjoy global popularity, thanks to Mechan’s patented Megalink control system, which allows one operator to raise an almost unlimited number of units simultaneously from anywhere in the chain.
+They enjoy global popularity, thanks to Mechan’s unique Megalink control system, which allows one operator to raise an almost unlimited number of units simultaneously from anywhere in the chain.

 By broadcasting the theoretical position of every jack at regular intervals, each unit can make speed adjustments so precise they are undetectable to the eye, correcting any height deviations.
 Megalink’s remote, full colour touch screen also displays useful data about maintenance and servicing, giving the user the option to monitor the entire lift or focus in on a particular jack, making it easier to diagnose faults.